kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/SessionProviders-Android.md

 The SessoinProvider provides the following:

 1. A Base url - This is the domain name of the designated remote host.
-  _**Base url should only contain the host domain name and should not include a path to the services within.**_
+  _**The Base url should only contain the host domain name and should not include a path to the services within.**_

  _Example:_